 A few advantages of the digital camera include:

-Canon error codes appear as error message atop your Camera’s LCD screen whenever there is one malfunction or the other.
+Canon error codes appear as error messages atop your Camera's LCD screen whenever there is one malfunction or the other.
 However, it really should not be a cause for alarm in most cases.
 Common causes of the appearance of Canon error codes include: Lens errors, low battery, SD card error, stuck shutter, card write errors, etc.

 Shooting is not possible due to an error.